wiseman-timelord/Chat-VulkanLlama/README.md

 # LlmCppPyBot
 ### STATUS - Under Development
-I noticed the program does not run with these much anticipated llama 2 uncensored models (this is why only the models below work).
+Program does not run with these much anticipated llama 2 uncensored models (only the models below currently work), this is because of syntax sent to prompt, also I noticed that while 2 models are loaded, the integration requires 2 sets of 3 keys, that are not currently integrated.
 After completing work on ScriptClean, I will be completing this...
 - the user will be prompted with a menu to set the syntax for that model, this additonal data will then be saved for the automatic identification next time round.
 - yaml format for the now "./data/identify.log".
 Work done for next update...
 - Improved, code & text, in batch.
 - Window of launcher fitted to contents correctly.
+- Utilization 0f 2 sets of 3 keys in "./data/config.yaml".

 ### DESCRIPTION:
 * The Llama 2 language model is an advanced chatbot using the llama-cpp engine/interface.
 It leverages Python scripts, YAML files, and ASCII art for context-aware conversations.
 While it's customizable for various projects like file management, it uniquely operates across WSL/Linux and Windows.
 This dual compatibility poses challenges, but it's beneficial as features like sounds and TTS work in Windows.
 Although I aim to enhance the project, LlmCppPyBot remains an invaluable tool for AI enthusiasts.
 My next step is to rebuild it using powershell, llama-cpp binaries, and named pipes.